Mecodema atrox: Description

-Natural History
+Natural history

 Nothing is known of the larvae and little is known of the adults, but M. atrox is a coastal forest-dweller that feeds on a range of ground invertebrates.
 It is flightless with low dispersal capabilities, however it is a species within a ground beetle genus that has dispersed across New Zealand and many offshore islands.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Nationally Endangered" with the qualifiers of "Data Poor" and "Biologically Sparse".